ucdavis/ucd-theme-tasks/docs/javascript.md

 ## NPM Javascript Dependencies

 The JS in NPM Dependencies can be imported and used via standard imports.
-Snowpack will convert any packages to be usable in the browser.
+Vite will convert any packages to be usable in the browser.

-[Snowpack](https://www.snowpack.dev/) is used to compile all Javascript as standard [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) files.
+[Vite](https://vitejs.dev/) is used to compile all Javascript as standard [ESM](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import) files.
 Adding a Javascript package into your code is as easy as using an `import`.